visionscarto/world-atlas/README.md

 ### 110m & 50m:

 - uses UN definition for Morocco / Western Sahara
-- export countries and land as GeoJSON
+- export countries and land as a quantized GeoJSON
 - publishes id in the tsv file